beyondbrokkoli/phia/README.md

 # Phia 🌙

 > 🌟 **Huge Shoutout to [logos](https://github.com/maciejhirsz/logos)!** 🌟
 > This project would simply not be possible without the `logos` crate.
-Its blazing-fast, zero-allocation, slice-borrowing lexing is the absolute foundation of Phia's performance.
-If you are building a compiler or interpreter in Rust, start here.
-Thank you, Maciej Hirsz and contributors!

 ## ✨ Supported Features

 **Data Types**
 - ✅ Integers
-- ✅ "Tables"
+- ✅ "Tables" (keys and values must be integers)

 **Control Flow**
 - ✅ `while`